sig-gis/Liberia_NSC_ForestMonitoringTraining/11_Sample_Based_Area_Estimation/01_SampleDistributionForAreaEstimation.md

 )
 )
 ```
+Save as change_classes.tif and apply a custom legend.

 ---
 ## D. Basic Steps in QGIS
 1. Load rasters.
-2. Use Raster Calculator to generate change classes.
+2. Use Raster Calculator or "Reclassify by table" to compute:
+ - binary change
+ - transition codes
+ - or simplified thematic classes
 3. Style and export.